 After you submit your registration form, you will receive an immediate confirmation notice regarding your registration.
 This notice will be sent to your WMU email account and will include a parking pass to use for the day.

-This orientation is for admitted new transfer and contemporary students who will be attending WMU in summer I, summer II or fall of 2019.
+This orientation is for admitted new transfer, adult learner (beginner age 22+), returner or second bachelor's students who will be attending WMU in summer I, summer II or fall of 2020.
 Invitation to sign up for this orientation will come via a letter and email message.
-It is also listed on your To Do checklist as TTP.
+It is also listed on your Admissions To Do checklist.
 If you have not been admitted to WMU, please contact the Office of Admissions.
 Once you log into the registration page, you will be able to select from one of the following dates (all Fridays):

 If you need to change your date of attendance, you can log into the registration system and complete the process again or give our office a call.